Mamma Mia! (musical): Original North American productions

-New York City run
+Broadway run

-The musical opened on Broadway at the Winter Garden Theatre on October 18, 2001, after beginning previews on October 5.
+The musical opened on Broadway at the Winter Garden Theatre on 18 October 2001, after beginning previews on 5 October.
 The director was Phyllida Lloyd with choreography by Anthony Van Laast.
 As of October 2017, it was the ninth longest-running Broadway show and the longest-running jukebox musical in Broadway history.
-On April 18, 2013, it was announced that Mamma Mia! would transfer from its home at the Winter Garden Theatre to the Broadhurst Theatre later that year to make way for the musical adaptation of Rocky.
-The show played its final performance at the Winter Garden Theatre on October 19, 2013, and began performances at the Broadhurst Theatre on November 2, 2013.
+On 18 April 2013, it was announced that Mamma Mia! would transfer from its home at the Winter Garden Theatre to the Broadhurst Theatre later that year to make way for the musical adaptation of Rocky.
+The show played its final performance at the Winter Garden Theatre on 19 October 2013, and began performances at the Broadhurst Theatre on 2 November 2013.

-It was announced on April 9, 2015, that the show would close on September 5, 2015.
-On April 21, 2015, it was then announced that the show would play an additional week and would instead close on September 12, 2015.
+It was announced on 9 April 2015, that the show would close on 5 September 2015.
+On 21 April 2015, it was then announced that the show would play an additional week and would instead close on 12 September 2015.
 Mamma Mia! played 5,773 performances on Broadway before closing.

+2025 Broadway revival

+On 4 March 2025, it was announced that Mamma Mia! would return to Broadway for a limited six-month engagement from 2 August 2025 to 1 February 2026 at the Winter Garden Theatre, where it had played for twelve years previously before it transferred to the Broadhurst Theatre.
+A fan pre-sale took place on 13 March 2025, with a general sale scheduled for the following day.

+The production features Christine Sherrill as Donna, Amy Weaver as Sophie, Carly Sakolove as Rosie, Jalynn Steele as Tanya, Rob Marnell as Harry Bright, Jim Newman as Bill Austin, Victor Wallace as Sam Carmichael and Grant Reynolds as Sky.

 Foreign and touring productions

-Mamma Mia! has been played in more than 50 countries in all 6 continents, including Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Chile, China, Colombia, Croatia, Czech Republic, Denmark, Dominican Republic, Germany, Estonia, Finland, France, Greece, Hungary, Iceland, Indonesia, Ireland, Israel, Italy, Japan, Jordan, Latvia, Lituania, Malaysia, Malta, Mexico, Monaco, Netherlands, New Zealand, Norway, Panama, Peru, Philippines, Poland, Portugal, Qatar, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sri Lanka, Sweden, Switzerland, Taiwan, Thailand, Turkey, United Arab Emirates, United Kingdom, and United States, and has been translated into multiple languages.
-Over 65 million people have seen the show worldwide and it has set the record for premiering in more cities faster than any other musical in history.
+Mamma Mia! has been played in more than sixty countries in all six continents, including Argentina, Australia, Austria, Belgium, Brazil, Bulgaria, Canada, Chile, China, Colombia, Croatia, Czech Republic, Denmark, Dominican Republic, Germany, Estonia, Fiji, Finland, France, Greece, Hungary, Iceland, India, Indonesia, Ireland, Israel, Italy, Japan, Jordan, Latvia, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Monaco, Netherlands, New Zealand, Norway, Panama, Peru, Philippines, Poland, Portugal, Qatar, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, South Africa, South Korea, Spain, Sri Lanka, Sweden, Switzerland, Taiwan, Thailand, Turkey, United Arab Emirates, United Kingdom, United States, and Venezuela, and has been translated into multiple languages.
+It has been performed in over 440 major cities and has been seen by over 70 million people worldwide, setting the record for premiering in more cities faster than any other musical in history.

-The first city to produce the show after London was Toronto, where it ran from May 23, 2000, to May 22, 2005, being the North America premiere of Mamma Mia!.
+The first city to produce the show after London was Toronto, where it ran from 23 May 2000, to 22 May 2005, being the North America premiere of Mamma Mia!.
 The original cast included Louise Pitre as Donna and Tina Maddigan as Sophie, who both of them later reprised their roles in first US Tour and Broadway premiere.